Pact-Community-Organization/.github/profile/README.md

 — **DeFi Protocol Team**

-*"As a new developer to Kadena, the PCO's resources and community support were invaluable.
+*"As a new developer to blockchain, the PCO's resources and community support were invaluable.
 I went from zero to deploying my first smart contract in just two weeks!"*

 — **Community Developer**